seickhoff/chat-ai/README.md

 # Chat AI - ChatGPT OpenAI API Demo

 This application has two parts:  a client and a server.
 The client is the UI using React.
 Enter questions and view the results.
-The server sends the questions to the OpenAI API and returns the results.
+The client is similar to a chat or Wolfram Notebook session, listing pars of questions and answers.
+The server receives questions from the client and calls OpenAI API then returns the results.

 To set up the environment